Can flying cause a miscarriage? Tips for a smooth pregnancy

 Debunking the myth that flying can cause a miscarriage

 Looking at the risks of a miscarriage when flying, this article will explore whether it is safe for pregnant women to fly in case of an uncomplicated pregnancy.
 However, a pregnancy being unpredictable, there are certain precautions that must be taken and flying commercially is not recommended in case of complications.
-In all cases, a flight via an air ambulance is always possible, especially thanks to advanced safety technology.
+In all cases, a flight via an air ambulance is almost always possible, especially thanks to advanced safety technology.

 Flying can cause a miscarriage: a myth or reality?